 Paper copies of any of the documents on the website are available from the school office.

-During the Covid-19 Pandemic, if you are concerned about the safety of a child, please:
+If you are concerned about the safety of any child, please:

 Please see below for our information linked to safeguarding.